 I was seeing a psychotherapist already while receiving treatments so I thought I was mentally squared away when Dr. Buenaventura told me about a psychologist who had an office on site.

 I would recall the information later after a second visit to the Cleveland Clinic.
-I met with Dr. Steven Krause, a clinical psychologist, when he and Dr. Mark Stillman, a neurologist, were considering me for the headache clinic, now called the IMATCH program.
+I had met with Dr. Steven Krause, a clinical psychologist, when he and neurologist Dr. Mark Stillman, were considering me for the headache clinic, now called the IMATCH program.

 I was no longer seeing a psychotherapist by the time I had appointments at the Cleveland Clinic.
 I stopped going when I started leaving the office feeling worse each time.
 I felt I was rehashing old traumas and not moving forward.